Experiential Learning Opportunities in PBS

 Experiential learning starts with acquiring new ideas from readings or group discussions just like in a typical classroom.
 In experiential learning, you'll then get a chance to apply what you've learned in a real-world setting and reflect on how your experience deepens your understanding.

-You'll benefit from a personal mentoring relationship with a faculty member and interaction with other highly motivated psychology majors and graduate students.
+You'll benefit from a personal mentoring relationship with a faculty member and interaction with other highly motivated psychology and neuroscience majors and graduate students.

-As a P356 student, you will serve as an Undergraduate Teaching Intern, receiving supervised experience assisting in an undergraduate course.
-You will also attend a weekly discussion of good teaching practices and complete a project related to the aims of the course in which you are assisting.
+As an Undergraduate Teaching Intern you'll assist in an undergraduate course.
+You'll also attend a weekly discussion of good teaching practices and complete a project related to the aims of the course in which you are assisting.